antfie/data-tools/README.md

 Note that empty folders will not be created when un-ZAP-ping, should you desire to re-inflate your disk drive.

+It is really, really important that you run crawl AND hash on the same OS.
+This is due to different filesystems and implementations of the 'file' command which can lead to issues.

 ## How Can I Support This?

 We welcome fixes, features and donations.